ttntm/ttntm/src/blog/05-Tailwind-menu.md

 Navigation is certainly one of the essentials when it comes to building a website, so let's get right into that.

-1. We're going to build a classic old fashioned page header with a larger logo placed on top and a horizontal menu below that.
+1. We're going to build a classic old-fashioned page header with a larger logo placed on top and a horizontal menu below that.

 2. When the page scrolls down, the menu should become sticky so that the navigation options persist for increased accessibility on long pages like blog posts.